ITEP & SRTS Grant Resources

 Q: Will there be another ITEP cycle in two years?

-A: Yes, IDOT intends to have another ITEP cycle in 2022.
+A: Yes, IDOT intends to have another ITEP cycle in 2024.
+Funding for the program is expected in the fall of every even year.

 Q: Can you apply for ITEP funding if you already have STP funding for the project since ITEP covers more phases?
 We would give back the STP if we won the ITEP funding.